How to use LinkedIn for YOUR career

 Keep it simple:

-• You can change your focus and re-write your profile whenever you like but try not to chop and change.
+• You can change your focus and re-write your profile whenever you like, but try not to chop and change.
 Give your strategy enough time to work

-• Think of LinkedIn as the shop window to your career – do you want your profile to be like a ‘we sell everything’ hardware store or the very best specialist store?
+• Think of LinkedIn as the shop window to your career.
+Do you want your profile to be like a ‘we sell everything’ hardware store or the very best specialist store?

 • You don’t need a creator or premium account